 - Chassis refinements that make better connections between the car and driver

 The debut of SKYACTIV Technologies seven years ago ushered in a new era of efficiency and strength to the Mazda lineup, and has earned the entire Mazda lineup praise and accolades around the world.
-For example, every Mazda has been named as a Top Safety Pick+ by independent safety organization Insurance Institute for Highway Safety (IIHS), and every Mazda vehicle carries a “recommended” rating by Consumer Reports.
+For example, every Mazda has been named as a Top Safety Pick+ by independent safety organization Insurance Institute for Highway Safety (IIHS).

 Mazda never rests on its laurels, however, and this new suite of technologies shows that Mazda is a company that continues to challenge convention, and is obsessed with continuously improving its vehicles at every turn.